Apsu/cura-i3-mk2/README.md

 Quality Profiles
 ---
 Cura 2.3 comes with 3 stock profiles for different print qualities.
-The printer definition has nothing to do with them except for the initial layer height.
+This printer definition has nothing to do with them except for the initial layer height.
 I thought it was reasonable to at least provide a default from the printer that would allow you to print successfully with the rest of the stock profile settings unchanged.

 I did attempt to translate the main Slic3r profiles into Cura equivalents as well, which are in the [quality](quality) directory.
 There's instructions there for where to put the files, as well.

 One thing to keep in mind, though, is that the stock profile speed settings are 30-50% faster than the Slic3r profiles.
-I've had pretty decent results even at the higher speeds, but you might want to turn them down or use the "high power" mode through the LCD menu if you experience quality issues at these higher speeds.
+I've had pretty decent results even at the higher speeds, but you might want to turn them down or use the "high power" mode through the LCD menu if you experience quality issues at these higher speeds trying to use the stock profiles.

 Gantry Dimensions
 ---